Tusharsingh-sublime/newL2B/README.md

 ### **1. Admin Schema**

-The Admin schema represents the administrator of the system responsible for managing users, targets, and system settings.
+The Admin schema represents the administrator of the system, responsible for managing users, targets, adding leads, and taking follow-ups.

 #### Admin Schema Fields